 What you’ve seen above is a nightmare scenario.
 But what if you’ve got a damaged negative that isn’t decades old and, perhaps, a little easier to work with?
 The following example has very straight-forward horizontal scratch lines and lacks the complexity of the first example:

-Despite the big number of blemishes here, this job only took 15 minutes when done by hand with a healing brush:
+Despite the the big number of blemishes here, this job only took 15 minutes when done by hand with a healing brush:

 This is as close to perfect as I’m willing to take it.
 Safe to print large, as long as you don’t mind film grain.
 Here’s the automatic restoration attempted by Photoshop’s Dust & Scratches tool for comparison: